Labbeti/dcase2024-task6-baseline/README.md

 It is highly recommanded to learn about them if you want to understand this code.

 Installation has three main steps:
-- Download external models (like [ConvNeXt](https://github.com/topel/audioset-convnext-inf) to extract audio features)
+- Download external models ([ConvNeXt](https://github.com/topel/audioset-convnext-inf) to extract audio features)
 - Download Clotho dataset using [aac-datasets](https://github.com/Labbeti/aac-datasets)
-- Create HDF files containing each Clotho subset with preprocessed audio features
+- Create HDF files containing each Clotho subset with preprocessed audio features using [torchoutil](https://github.com/Labbeti/torchoutil)

 Training follows the standard way to create a model with lightning:
 - Initialize callbacks, tokenizer, datamodule, model.